metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 ![IA definition #2](ia-2.png)

-Here we are in the business of understanding.

-Understanding a problem and understanding how people can best solve the problem &mdash; in a interactive space.
+Here we are in the business of understanding: understanding the problem and understanding how people can best solve the problem &mdash; in a interactive space.

-Modeling structure and behavior with user interfaces.
+In other words: modeling structure and behavior with user interfaces.

 ## Structure and behavior